Croatia at the FIFA World Cup

-The national team starting lineup before the 2018 World Cup Final against France.
+The Croatia starting lineup before the 2018 FIFA World Cup final against France.

-The national team of Croatia has competed in the FIFA World Cup six times, finishing on podium on three occasions.
-Since gaining independence in 1991, Croatia has appeared in and qualified for the 1998, 2002, 2006, 2014, 2018 and 2022 editions of the tournament.
-Croatia's best result since gaining admission into FIFA in 1992 was securing second place against France in the 2018 World Cup Final, where they lost 4–2.
-The national side has collected three World Cup medals, two bronze (1998, 2022) and one silver (2018).
+The national team of Croatia has competed in the FIFA World Cup seven times, finishing on the podium on three occasions.
+Since gaining independence in 1991, Croatia has qualified for every edition of the tournament, with the exception of 2010.
+Croatia's best result since gaining admission into FIFA in 1992 was a runner-up finish in 2018, where they lost the final 4–2 to France.

+The national side has collected three World Cup medals: two bronze (1998 and 2022) and one silver (2018).
 Due to its small geography and populace, Croatia is often one of the smallest countries competing in the tournament.
-They are second-smallest country by population (after Uruguay) and land mass (after the Netherlands) to reach a World Cup Final.
+They are the second-smallest country by population (after Uruguay) and land mass (after the Netherlands) to reach a World Cup final.

-The World Cup is an international association football competition contested by the men's national teams of the members of FIFA, the sport's global governing body.
-The championship has been awarded every four years since the first tournament in 1930, except in 1942 and 1946, due to World War II.
-The tournament consists of two parts, the three-year qualification phase and the one-month final phase.
-The current format involves 32 teams competing for the title, at venues within the host nation (or nations) over a period of about a month.
-It is the most widely viewed sporting event in the world, with an estimated 1 billion people watching.